codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 {% endhighlight %}

-This is directly linked to the periodic task added in the start_server function
+This is directly linked to the periodic task added in the start_server function.

 {% highlight c %}